automl/pynisher/README.md

     model = None
 ```

-You can even use the decorator, in which case it will always be done.
+You can even use the decorator, in which case it will always be limited.
 Passing `raises=False` means it will hide all errors and just return `None`.
+Please note in [Details](#details) that support for this is limited.
 ```python
 @limit(wall_time=1, raises=False)
 def notify_remote_server() -> Response: